weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

 </a>

-(These also call numerous functions from the Cryptol prelude, but we can ignore most these for now. `rotl` implements `(<<<)`, so we include it in the graph.)
+(These also call numerous functions from the Cryptol prelude, but we can ignore most of these for now. `rotl` implements `(<<<)`, so we include it in the graph.)

-Finally, here is another manually generated graph that shows which SAW method specifications are verified against which implementation functions, using which Cryptol definitions:
+Finally, here is another manually generated graph that shows which SAW method specifications are verified (or not) against which implementation functions, using which Cryptol definitions, and which potential overrides (based on the implementation's callgraph) and function uninterpretations (based on dependencies among Cryptol definitions) are used, in `salsa20.sw`:

 <a href="../../../../salsa20.saw.png">
     <img class="center" src="../../../../misc/salsa20.saw.png" alt="salsa20.saw verification/override graph">
 </a>

+This assumes that each function in the implementation is specified by one SAW method specification, which in turn refers to one Cryptol specification that closely reflects the function being verified.
+This is often not the case, but if so, shows a close correspondence between specification and implementation, simplifying the assurance case.

 Support for
 [visualizing a SAW Remote API for Python script](https://github.com/GaloisInc/saw-script/issues/1664) is in early development.

-The edge labels for `s20_encrypt32` represent that it was verified for different buffer lengths, whereas no other method specifications require an argument.
-In general, one could visualize this as a given edge with source and destination labels representing arguemnts to respective SAW method specifications.
-This assumes that each function in the implementation is specified by a SAW method specification, which in turn refers to one Cryptol specification that closely reflects the function being verified.
-This is often not the case, but if so, shows a close correspondence between specification and implementation, simplifying the assurance case.
+This dashboard dynamically visualizes the override graph of a SAW Remote API for Python proof script.

 Informed by these visualizations, perhaps we can fill in some gaps...